15chrjef/fakeYelp/README.md

 # fakeYelp
 a project that recreates the business viewing, creating, and deleting of businesses on the yelp platform.
+Functionality includes viewing, adding, editing, and removing businesses from the yelp page.